-Create an intranet website that indexes all available InnerSource project information.
-This will enable potential contributors to more easily learn about projects that might interest them and for InnerSource project owners to attract an outside audience.
+Potential contributors cannot easily discover InnerSource projects that they are interested in.
+By creating an intranet website that indexes all available InnerSource project information you enable contributors to learn about projects that might interest them and InnerSource project owners to attract an outside audience.

 InnerSource project teams are finding it difficult to attract outside contributions.

-InnerSource projects at your company are increasing but potential contributors have no easy way of discovering them.
+InnerSource projects at your organization are increasing but potential contributors have no easy way of discovering them.

 Create an InnerSource Portal intranet website where InnerSource project owners can easily advertise the availability of their projects.

 - Visitors to the InnerSource Portal should be able to see all available projects as well as search for specific projects based on various criteria such as project name, technologies in use, contributor names, sponsoring business unit etc.

 - The information displayed via the InnerSource Portal should be under the full control of the InnerSource project owners at all times.
 Preferably, by sourcing this information directly from a specific data file or meta-data stored in the project repository itself.

 - Project owners should include all relevant information concerning their projects within those data files including the project name, trusted contributors' names, a brief description and links to the code repository or any supporting documentation.